chtwilfer/chtwilfer/README.md

 - Technology knowledge
 - Industry-specific business knowledge

+**I help you to create your own cloud strategy and accompany you on the path of transformation.**

 <!--
 **chtwilfer/chtwilfer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.